NoSlimes/DLog/README.md

 }
 ```

-Of course, you can define categories anywhere you want — even inside a MonoBehaviour:
+Of course, you can define categories anywhere you want:

 ```csharp
 using UnityEngine;